 - Use a heavy bottom pot.

-- I prefer refrigerated tortellini, it just a personal preference but I like the consistency in the pasta.
+- I prefer refrigerated tortellini, it’s just a personal preference, but I like the consistency in the pasta.

-- Adjust the heat, if you boil this soup too long then it will become thick and more like a stew.
+- Adjust the heat; if you boil this soup too long, it will become thick and more like a stew.

-- To adjust the consistency of the soup us chicken broth.
-Adding up to 1-2 cups more chicken broth will make the soup not as thick.
+- To adjust the consistency of the soup, use chicken broth.
+Adding 1-2 cups more chicken broth will make the soup less thick.

-Another easy soup that we love, an old classic on the site as well is my Creamy Tuscan Soup.
-This soup is actually my husbands favorite that I make and you know what, I don’t make that soup enough either.
+Another easy soup that we love, an old classic on the site, and myย Creamy Tuscan Soup.
+This soup is my husband’s favorite that I make.

-I really love how kale works in this tortellini soup recipe.
-It cooks down just to the right texture and I prefer it over spinach.
-Spinach would work but I feel like it gets too overcooked and become slimy.
+I love how kale works in this tortellini soup recipe.
+It cooks down to the right texture, and I prefer it over spinach.
+Spinach would work, but it gets too overcooked and become slimy.
 Kale is hearty enough to balance the entire dish out.
 And my kids don’t even notice it while they are eating.
 Bonus!

-This recipe is great for gatherings and feeds a crowd and is great for a chilly evening.
+This recipe is excellent for gatherings, feeds a crowd, and is great for a chilly evening.
 Enjoy this favorite of our family – Tuscan Tortellini Soup!
-We love it and so will you.
-Enjoy!
-XOXO San
+We love it, and so will you.

 Tuscan Tortellini Soup